 How are pain and suffering damages calculated?

-There is no hard and fast metric for how insurance companies, lawyers or drivers calculate pain and suffering damages.
+There is no hard-and-fast metric for how insurance companies, lawyers or drivers calculate pain and suffering compensation.
 None of the major insurance companies offer calculators on their websites.

 Pain and suffering damages are calculated after an accident, usually with the guidance of a lawyer.
 There are two major ways to calculate pain and suffering:

-- Multiple method: The total cost of medical bills is taken and then multiplied by a factor that often ranges between 1.5 and 5.
-The number to multiply by is usually determined by the severity of the injury but can take into account other factors.
-The multiple method can take into account factors from the degree to which the other party is at fault to if your family is suffering because of your injuries.
+- Multiplier method: The total cost of medical bills is taken and then multiplied by a factor that often ranges between 1.5 and 5.
+The number to multiply by is usually determined by the severity of the injury but can take into account other factors, including the degree to which the other party is at fault or whether your family is suffering because of your injuries.

-- Per diem method: A dollar value is assigned for each day a person is injured and multiplied by the number of days they are affected by the injuries.
+- Per diem method: A dollar value is assigned for each day you are injured and multiplied by the number of days you are affected by the injuries.
 This method is rarely used.

-An example of a high-multiple injury would be a head-on collision with a truck that left a driver with facial scarring, something that will never go away, and damage to both hands that made many basic functions difficult for more than a year.
-Having strong documentation and being able to show family members suffered while helping with the injuries would bolster the case for a high-multiplier claim.
+An example of a high-multiplier injury would be a head-on collision with a truck that left a driver with facial scarring — something that will never go away — and damage to both hands, which made many basic functions difficult for more than a year.
+Having strong documentation and being able to show that family members suffered while helping with the injuries would bolster the case for a high-multiplier claim.

 Is full tort insurance worth it?

-Full tort insurance is worth getting if you're comfortable paying a higher premium in exchange for the added benefit of being able to sue for pain and suffering damages.
+Full tort insurance is worth getting if you're comfortable paying a higher premium in exchange for the added benefit of being able to sue for pain and suffering.

-It comes down to the risk an individual wants to take on compared to what they want to spend up front.
+It comes down to the risk you want to take, compared with what you want to spend up front.

-With limited tort, a driver still has medical coverage through a personal injury protection policy, so whether you need full tort auto insurance comes down to the desire to potentially pursue pain and suffering damages.
+With limited tort, you still have medical coverage through a personal injury protection policy, so whether you need full tort auto insurance comes down to the desire to potentially pursue pain and suffering compensation.

-It’s also important to note that retaining the right to sue means that after an accident, the driver will very likely have to work with a lawyer and potentially go to court to receive damages.
+It's also important to note that retaining the right to sue means that after an accident, you will very likely have to work with a lawyer and potentially go to court to receive damages.

 What does full tort insurance cost?

-The cost of tort insurance can range from $6 per month to more than $50 per month, according to agents.
-Multiple factors affect the price of tort insurance, including location and total coverage.
+The increased cost for full tort insurance can range from $6 per month to more than $50 per month.
+Multiple factors affect the price, including location and total coverage.

-We compared sample quotes from major insurers and found that tort insurance costs $80 to $115 more for a six-month policy.
-These quotes are for a 2015 Honda Civic with minimum coverage owned by a 30-year-old man in Pennsylvania.
+We compared sample quotes from major insurers and found that opting for full tort insurance adds $80 to $116 to a six-month policy premium.
+These quotes are for a 2015 Honda Civic with minimum coverage, owned by a 30-year-old man in Pennsylvania.